 Expedited review can be considered when research activities present no more than minimal risk to human subjects and involve only procedures listed in one or more of the nine categories identified in the regulations or for minor changes to previously approved research.

-Researchers are reminded that the standard requirements for informed consent (or its waiver, alteration, or exception) also apply to expedited review.
+Investigators are reminded that the standard requirements for informed consent (or its waiver, alteration, or exception) also apply to expedited review.

 Full Committee Review

-Some examples of Full Committee Review research includes research with children and other vulnerable populations; invasive procedures; any research involving deception; surveys involving sensitive questions, information about sexual practice or illegal behavior, or questions likely to be stressful to the subject.
+Some examples of full committee review research includes research with children and other vulnerable populations; invasive procedures; any research involving deception; surveys involving sensitive questions, information about sexual practice or illegal behavior; or questions likely to be stressful to the subject.